 Kick clutter to the curb in minutes a day!
 This no-fail plan shows you how to confront quilting room mess and, once it’s organized, to keep it clean.

-Practical Tips for a Successful Cleanse
+Practical Tips for a Successful Declutter

 - Boxes and bags to hold sorted items